DOMEscho/saki-recommender-system/README.md

 Contains the excercise 3 for the courese SAKI

-The skeletons of the notebooks were provided by: https://github.com/mikiobraun/saki-2021-reco
+The skeleton of the notebook was provided by: https://github.com/mikiobraun/saki-2021-reco